W-Sho-Sugihara/RB139/Study_guide.md

 # aa5 Blocks

 Blocks are defined by `do...end` statements and `{ }` and can be passed into any method.
-The method must be defined the in a way to use that block or the method will ignore the block.
+Blocks are not objects and therefore cannot be assigned to local varia bles.
+Methods must be defined in a way to use passed in blocks or the method will ignore the block.
 Blocks are an implicit parameter in all methods and are not part of the method definition.
 Blocks can be thought of as 'un-named methods' or 'anonymous methods'.
 The return value of a block is determined by its last expression.
 Block have a lenient arity and will not raise an error when the number of arguments passed in do not match the parameters.

 Example: